Our recruitment team is here to answer any questions you might have about applying to work at Central London Community Healthcare NHS Trust.

 To apply for any job you've seen advertised here, you'll need to fill in an online application form either via NHS Jobs or Trac Jobs.
 There will be a link to the application form that says 'apply now' on each job vacancy on the website.
 You'll be asked to create a username and password when you start your application, which will allow you to return to complete it at any point up to the job's closing date.

-If you'd like to get in touch with someone here before you apply, you'll find contact details on each advertised job vacancy too.
+If you'd like to get in touch with someone here before you apply, you'll find contact details on each advertised job vacancy.
 This will give you a chance to speak to a line manager about the team and the vacancy and maybe even organise an informal site visit.

 When you fill in your personal statement please ensure you provide examples for every essential criteria and desirable (if applicable) so that we know how you can be successful in the post.
-We cannot guess or assume anything and can only make decisions based on the information you provide.
 The job description and person specification will tell you what we expect so the more you can provide evidence of each criteria the more likely you are to be considered for the job.

 Instructions for candidates requiring adjustments